Liferiet/ShoppingLists2/README.md

 ## Shopping Lists App

 This app allows to synchronize the list on several devices.
-Users can add and delete products and list updates it in real time.
+Users can add and delete products and the list updates in real time.

 ### Getting started